 "Now I say this, brethren, that flesh and blood cannot inherit the kingdom of God; nor does the perishable inherit the imperishable."

 Notice how Jesus said that He had flesh and bones so as to prove to His disciples that He was not merely a ghost (Luke 24:39).
-His blood was shed on the cross to make atonement for sin.
-So there is good chance that He does not have blood pumping in His veins.

 The final resurrection of the dead will not involve us leaving our mortal bodies behind to decompose.
 Rather, we will "put on" the imperishable (1 Corinthians 15:53-55).
 God will eventually perfect our physical bodies.
 Our nature will be restored back to what it was prior to the fall.
 This process will be done instantaneously (1 Corinthians 15:52).
 The phrase "flesh and blood" is a euphemism for humanity in its fallen state.